CUBRID/cubrid-manual/en/admin/troubleshoot.rst

 Detecting log recovery time
 ---------------------------

-When DB sever is started or backuped volume is restored, you can check the duration of the log recovery by printing out the **NOTIFICATION** messages, the starting time and the ending time of the log recovery, to the server error log or an error log file of restoredb.
+When DB sever is started or backup volume is restored, you can check the duration of the log recovery by printing out the **NOTIFICATION** messages, the starting time and the ending time of the log recovery, to the server error log or an error log file of restoredb.
 In these messages, the number of logs and the number of log pages to redo are written together.

 ::